Customer service is one of the biggest paradox of our times.

 My Airbnb host in Thimpu is vivacious and charming, to say the least.
 She is one of those people who can brighten a room with her stories and anecdotes.
 Her effervescence was matched by her husband’s grace.

 Being at their home for three days felt like visiting old friends, where time was spent in sharing stories, drinking wine and enjoying the food.
-Now, I have an idea why my fellow Airbnb-er from India, seemed totally smitten by the couple.
+And that gave me an idea why my fellow Airbnb-er from India, seemed totally smitten by the couple.

 Thimpu: City with Music As Its Language

-My most important to-do task in Thimpu next day was to get permissions for Punakha and Haa valley.
-The process at Thimpu visa office was much smoother and faster.
+My most important to-do task in Thimpu the next day was to get permissions for Punakha and Haa valley.
+The process at the Thimpu visa office was much smoother and faster than Phunstonling.